waiwera/waiwera/doc/user/setup_thermodynamics.rst

            IAPWS-97 thermodynamic regions

+This thermodynamic region numbering is used by Waiwera when reporting phase conditions, for example when phase changes occur.

+Note that Waiwera's :ref:`eos` (EOS) modules without supercritical capability support only regions 1, 2 and 4.
+If the IFC-67 formulation is used, the region 1, 2 and 4 boundaries are the same as for IAPWS-97.

+The :ref:`supercritical_eoses` add support for regions 3 and 5.
+These can only be used in conjunction with the IAPWS-97 formulation.

 Extrapolating liquid water thermodynamics
 =========================================

-The thermodynamics for liquid water (region 1) are valid up to a maximum temperature of 350 :math:`^{\circ}`\ C (for both IAPWS-97 and IFC-67 formulations).
-Most of Waiwera's equations of state (apart from the :ref:`supercritical_eoses`) do not have support for region 3, so liquid temperatures over 350 :math:`^{\circ}`\ C cannot be simulated.
+The thermodynamics for liquid water in region 1 are valid up to a maximum temperature of 350 :math:`^{\circ}`\ C (for both IAPWS-97 and IFC-67 formulations).
+Waiwera's equation of state modules without supercritical capability do not have support for region 3, so liquid temperatures over 350 :math:`^{\circ}`\ C cannot be simulated.

 However, for some models temperatures may need to exceed this limit temporarily, for example, while running to steady state.
 In such cases it can be valid to relax this hard limit on liquid temperatures slightly in order to obtain a solution.
 The **"thermodynamics.extrapolate"** JSON input value can be used to activate this option.
 This is a Boolean value which defaults to ``false``.

 Setting it to ``true`` allows the region 1 liquid water thermodynamics to be extrapolated up to a revised maximum of 360 :math:`^{\circ}`\ C. The liquid water thermodynamics are still approximately correct up to this temperature.
 However, it is not recommended to rely on this option for models that genuinely require output temperatures over 350 :math:`^{\circ}`\ C. In such cases one of the :ref:`supercritical_eoses` should be used if possible.
+(Note that this extrapolation is not meaningful and cannot be used for the supercritical EOS modules.)

 Example: